The name of the script.

 // @run-at context-menu

-The script will be injected if it is clicked at the browser context menu (desktop Chrome-based browsers only).
+The script will be injected if it is clicked at the browser context menu.

 Note: all @include